 We love these cute cardboard tube owls from the Natural Kids Team.
 Created using inner tubes from wrapping paper, paper towels etc., paints and a few accessories they will keep kids of all ages amused for a while.

-If Owls are your thing you may also like – 10 Owl Crafts That Will Be A Hoot To Make With The Kids.
+You May Also Enjoy 10 Owl Crafts That Will Be A Hoot To Make With The Kids.

+Have your say!
 Have you got a great Summer Craft Idea that you would like to share with us?
 Please add it to the comments box below.